 Project: Basic Research on EPO - EPO Receptor Role in the Central Nervous System

-Projects: (1) Ambra1 and its role in autism (2) Neuronal differentiation of IPS cells (from patients) to contrast phenotypically (at the cellular level) autistic and non-autistic genotypes.
+Projects: (1) Ambra1 and its role in autism (2) Neuronal differentiation of human IPS cells to explore autistic phenotypes.

 Project: Characterization of IPS-derived human cortical neurons